legends2k/2d-transforms-101/README.md

 Instead of dealing with only elementary transforms (rotate, scale, translate) on points, which most resources do, it also covers:

 * Basic math behind transforms (without matrices)
-    + Matrices, introduced past the basics since they're just tools
+    + Matrix introduced past the basics since it's just a tool
 * Composite transforms — concatenation of multiple transforms
     + Anti-commutativity
     + Transforms about an arbitrary origin